carlosivanr/hugo_website/content/how-to-guides/correlation-and-regression/2021-10-15-comparing-correlations/index.en.markdown

 draft: false
 ---

-In this second part, we continue to examing the Exam Anxiety data set to look at the separate correlations between the variables of interest in males and females.
-We then proceed to test if there is a difference between males and females.
+In this second part, we continue to examine the Exam Anxiety dataset to look at the separate correlations between the variables of interest in males and females.
+We then proceed to test if there is a difference between those two correlations.

 ### Plot by Gender
-We can also visualize the data by grouping by Gender and then calculated separate correlations by Gender.
+We can plot the data by Gender to see if the relationship between pre-test anxiety and exam scores are different between genders.
+This is accomplished by adding the color = Gender argument to the aes() portion of the ggplot call.

 ```r
 colors = c( "#440154FF","#1565c0")